Scrapbookpages Blog

 Gravestones used for a road, as shown in Schindler’s List fictional movie Photo Credit: http://www.trekearth.com/gallery/Europe/Poland/East/Malopolskie/Krakow/photo990498.htm

-The streets of the Auschwitz main camp are paved with crushed granite, but according to the fictional Shindler’s List movie, the Nazis couldn’t be bothered with making a crushed granite road through the Plaszów camp.
+As shown in the two photos above, the streets of the Auschwitz main camp were paved with crushed granite, but according to the fictional Shindler’s List movie, the Nazis couldn’t be bothered with making a crushed granite road through the Plaszów camp.
 Now British teen-aged students are being told the story that the Oswiecim cemetery was reportedly raided for stones to pave roads in Auschwitz.

 I also visited a Jewish cemetery in Krakow in 1998 and again in 2005.
 According to my 1998 tour guide, the cemetery adjacent to the Remu’h Synagogue in Krakow was desecrated by German soldiers who used the grave stones for target practice.
 The broken pieces of the stones were put into a memorial wall, which the guide said is called the Wailing Wall.